-Only when operating conditions do not allow for ATD filter cleaning by at-speed active or passive regeneration, the vehicle may require a driver-activated parked regeneration.
-The vehicle must be standing still, and the driver must initiate a parked regen.
+Only when operating conditions do not allow for ATD filter cleaning by at-speed active or passive regeneration, the vehicle may require a parked regeneration.
+The vehicle must be standing still, and the driver must initiate the parked regen.
 Completing a parked regen takes 20 minutes to an hour, depending on ambient conditions.